instana/otel-dc/llm/README.md

-# ODCL (OTel based Data Collector for LLM)
+# ODCL (OTel Data Collector for LLM)

-ODCL (OTel based Data Collector for LLM) is the tool or template to generate OpenTelemetry metrics for various LLM and LLM Applications.
+ODCL (OTel Data Collector for LLM) is the tool or template to generate OpenTelemetry metrics for various LLM and LLM Applications.
 All implementation are based on predefined OpenTelemetry Semantic Conventions.

 ## Requirements